The Free Alternatives to Microsoft Office: Stop Wasting Money!

 Google offers its own software suite, Google Drive, fully supported by cloud storage, so all of your documents can be accessed anywhere and from any computer at any time.
 Whereas comparing Libre Office to Microsoft Office is like comparing apples to apples, comparing Google Doc applications to Libre Office or MS Office is like comparing apples to oranges.

 The depth of Google’s applications is not as extensive as the other two, however, they do tend to be sufficient for most uses, they are easily shared with other collaborators for multiple user editing, and they are saved on the cloud (where they should be).
 It is now also ridiculously easy to upload MS Office and Libre Office files into Google Doc format, and export Google Docs the other way as well.

 Conclusion: I Will Never Purchase Office Software Again

 Between Google Docs and Libre Office, I see no reason to pay for Microsoft Office again.
 Software is moving towards freeware and cloud computing and Microsoft has not kept pace.
 I can’t come up with a legitimate reason why you should keep paying the money for MS Office.

 Office Software Discussion:

-- Have you not made the switch from MS Office to Open Office and Google Docs yet?
+- Have you not made the switch from MS Office to Libre Office and/or Google Docs yet?
 Why not?

-- What clever uses of Open Office and Google Docs have you come up with?
+- What clever uses of Libre Office and Google Docs have you come up with?

 - When is the last time you bought Microsoft Office software?